daviddalpiaz/appliedstats/slr.md

 # x_vals = runif(num_obs, 0, 10)
 ```

-We then generate the $y$ values according the specified functional relationship.
+We then generate the $y$ values according to the specified functional relationship.

 ```r